jmfrancklab/pyspecdata/doc_src/nddata.rst

 Numpy allows you to create multi-dimensional arrays of data.

 Conceptually, an :class:`nddata` instance acts as a container that holds the raw array along with its descriptive metadata.
+A schematic view of this structure appears in :numref:`nddata-container-fig` inside the API documentation for :class:`pyspecdata.nddata`.

 .. figure:: _static/presentation_images/image41.jpg
    :align: center